rackerlabs/support-how-to/content/rackspace-email/renamed-email-address-configuration-for-iphone-iOS.md

     <img src="{% asset_path rackspace-email/renamed-email-address-configuration-for-iphone-iOS/mapping-ontheserver.png %}" />

-6. Now repeat the previous step for **Deleted Mailbox**.
+6. Repeat the previous step for **Deleted Mailbox**.
 Ignore the Archive Mailbox, it won't be used.
-7. Last step!
-Make sure **Deleted Mailbox** is selected under **MOVE DISCARDED MESSAGES INTO**.
-This will ensure deleted messages go to the Deleted Mailbox folder.
+7. Verify that **Deleted Mailbox** is selected under **MOVE DISCARDED MESSAGES INTO**.
+This ensures that deleted messages go to the Deleted Mailbox folder.
-8. Now you're done!

 Go back to the home screen and launch the Mail app.
 Your email should appear within a few minutes, depending on the amount of items to sync.

-Note: If you have a large mailbox, it may take several minutes before email appears.
+**Note:** If you have a large mailbox, it may take several minutes before email appears.
 Please wait at least 15 minutes before troubleshooting.